konstantinosKokos/aethel/README.md

 sentence into all of the independent generated samples, maintaining grammaticality and increasing average
 sentence length.
 * **Compatibility**: this and following versions of the extraction will *no longer be compatible* with older dataset releases (≤ 0.4.dev).
+Train/dev/test segmentation is respected to the largest extent possible.
+If looking for older versions, take a look at other branches of this repository.
 ---

 ### Project Structure